 Power for these train is usually in a 3+2 configuration.
 All trains have an idler car between the tank cars and the locomotives.
 So on most trains you will most often see a 3 bay covered hopper

 This strange looking train runs several times a month.
 It moves coils of steel from Madison, IL to Pittsburg, CA. United States Steel & Pohang Iron & Steel manufactures cold rolled, galvanized and tin mill products from 1,440,000 tons of hot rolled steel per year.
-The train usually has 50 coil cars at 6,700 tons and power is in an odd 1+2 configuration.
+The train usually has 50 coil cars and power is an odd 1+2 configuration.
 The symbol during June and July 2018 was UMADPIT from Madison, IL.
 Other symbols have been UBIRPIT from Birmingham, AL and USTLPIT from East St. Louis.
 Earlier in 2018 the interchange point was at Galesburg, IL and the train ran as UGALPIT.
 So far in 2019 all of the trains have orginated in East St. Louis.
 The USTLPIT1 had an average of 49-0:6452T 2349ft at a ratio of 2.75 tons per linear foot.

 BNSF Train Symbols